One of the things I have wanted to do since I moved to Lake County

 The one hour program leaves from the Ryerson Woods Welcome Center every half hour from Noon – 2:00 p.m.
-Saturdays & Sundays through March 26, 2017.
+Saturdays & Sundays March 9 through March 24.
+There is also a special Spring Break Syruping hike on March 25.
 Registration is recommended but they will take walk-ins if there is room.
 Our hike was pretty full with everyone from young kids to retirees and families even a group that I think was a Wedding party!

 The program starts indoors with a short talk about the types of maple trees syrup comes from, how they collect the sap as well as answering questions.
 Fun fact maple syrup season is only about 3 weeks long and each tree will produce about 10 gallons of sap.

 The highlight of the class portion is the tasting.
-Everyone gets a sample of sap and syrup to taste, and see the difference as we learn about the process.
+Everyone gets a sample of sap and syrup to taste, to see the difference as we learn about the process.
 If you have never had real maple syrup, get on that!
 We actually had a group in our session that brought pancakes with!
-However if you have allergies or food sensitivities do not worry, you don’t have to taste and there is no other food involved.
+If you have allergies or food sensitivities do not worry, you do not have to taste and there is no other food involved.

 The hikes finish at the large stove where they cook down the sap to make e syrup.
 It takes 40 gallons of sap to make one gallon of syrup and takes about a day to make.
 If you boil even longer get maple sugar and everyone is offered a taste of maple sugar candy before they leave.